 Prior to the award of ERIC status, the ESS was funded on a round-by-round basis.
 The central coordination and design was funded through the European Commission’s Fifth, Sixth and Seventh Framework Programmes, the European Science Foundation (ESF) and national funding councils in the participating countries.

-ESS ERIC was awarded a €2.3 million grant through the European Commission’s Horizon 2020 programme to implement a new project, SUSTAIN.
-The project, which began in October 2015, aims to strengthen the long-term sustainability of the research infrastructure.
-SUSTAIN's work programme is designed to help increase the number of countries that take part in the European Social Survey.
-This will enable ESS ERIC to increase the body of data available and it will lead to lower costs of participation for all the countries involved.
+The European Social Survey was awarded a €2.3 million grant through the European Commission’s Horizon 2020 programme to implement a new project, SUSTAIN.
+The project, which began in October 2015, was intended to strengthen the long-term sustainability of the research infrastructure.
+SUSTAIN's work programme was designed primarily to help increase the number of countries that take part in the European Social Survey European Research Infrastructure Consortium (ESS ERIC).

-The most important activities in the project are those which aim to:
+The most important activities in the project included efforts to:

 - Enhance the long-term commitment of existing Members and Observers of ESS ERIC